- 1 What is Big Data?

 1. Resource Manager

 RM (Resource Manager) is a cluster-level resource manager (one per cluster) and runs on the master machine.
-It manages resources and schedule applications running on top of YARN.
+It manages resources and schedules applications running on top of YARN.

 2. Node Manager